 The second timeline in this series discusses events in Peter's life from Jesus' last Passover through the day the Lord ascended into heaven up to the Day of Pentecost.
-The last timeline covers the ministry of Peter from Pentecost in 30 A.D. to his death as a Christian martyr.
+The last timeline of Peter's life covers his ministry from Pentecost in 30 A.D. to his death as a Christian martyr.

 Late October 26 A.D.